Greenadine/utils/README.md

 # utils
 A collection of Java utilities I wrote.
 Currently contains the following:
+- Distribution framework

+## Distribution Framework
-- `GroupDistributor` - A utility class for distributing a `Collection` of items over a (predetermined) amount of groups.
+A framework for distributing elements of a `Collection` into groups according to various configurable parameters.